LinkedSoftwareDependencies/Article-Reproducability/content/use-case.md

 the [semantic configuration](https://github.com/LinkedDataFragments/Server.js/blob/feature-lsd/config/config-example.json) is Linked Data and can be instantiated automatically by Components.js.

-The ISWC2014 LDF experiment can be described by the following steps:
+The ISWC2014 LDF experiment can be described using the following <a about="#ldf-2014-qdwha-experiment-workflow" content="LDF 2014 experiment workflow" href="#ldf-2014-qdwha-experiment-workflow" prefix="cc: https://creativecommons.org/ns# rdfs: http://www.w3.org/2000/01/rdf-schema#" property="rdfs:label" rel="cc:license" resource="https://creativecommons.org/licenses/by/4.0/">workflow</a>:

 <!-- TODO:
   Define (elsewhere) and reuse an actual URI Template for the workflow and steps